rohitshe/TestXenkoRepository/manual/input/gestures.md

 **Type** : Discrete

-**Configuration class**: `GestureConfigTap (ref:{SiliconStudio.Xenko.Input.GestureConfigTap})`
+**Configuration class**: @'SiliconStudio.Xenko.Input.GestureConfigTap'

-**Event class**: `GestureEventTap (ref:{SiliconStudio.Xenko.Input.GestureEventTap})`
+**Event class**: @'SiliconStudio.Xenko.Input.GestureEventTap'

 **Action description**:The user touched the screen, and removed its fingers quickly without moving.

-**Comments**: The number of finger on the screen cannot vary during the gesture.The programmer can modify the `RequiredNumberOfTaps (ref:{SiliconStudio.Xenko.Input.GestureConfigTap.RequiredNumberOfTaps})` field to decide the number tap that he wants to detect.
+**Comments**: The number of finger on the screen cannot vary during the gesture.The programmer can modify the @'SiliconStudio.Xenko.Input.GestureConfigTap.RequiredNumberOfTaps' field to decide the number tap that he wants to detect.
 Note that to be able to distinguish single taps from multi-tap taps, the system has to wait a given time and thus introduces latency in tap events.
-If the programmer is interested only in single taps, he can put the `MaximumTimeBetweenTaps (ref:{SiliconStudio.Xenko.Input.GestureConfigTap.MaximumTimeBetweenTaps})` field to 0 to avoid this latency.
+If the programmer is interested only in single taps, he can put the @'SiliconStudio.Xenko.Input.GestureConfigTap.MaximumTimeBetweenTaps' field to 0 to avoid this latency.

 # Usage

 By default, the input system does not recognize any Gesture.
-To start (resp. stop) some gesture recognition the programmer has to add (resp. remove) gesture configurations to the `ActivatedGestures (ref:{SiliconStudio.Xenko.Input.ActivatedGestures})` collection.
+To start (resp. stop) some gesture recognition the programmer has to add (resp. remove) gesture configurations to the @'SiliconStudio.Xenko.Input.ActivatedGestures' collection.
 Once a gesture is activated for recognition, its associated configuration is frozen and the user cannot modify it any more.
 If the user wants to stop all gesture recognition he can directly clear the collection.

 **Code:** Activate/Desactivate Gestures Recognitions